RED8603/trendup-new/SOCIAL-FEATURES-IMPLEMENTATION-PLAN.md

-# TrendUp Social Platform - Complete Implementation Plan
+# TrendUp Social Platform - Complete Implementation Plan (Redis-Optimized)

 ## Overview
 Build a feature-rich social platform with innovative engagement mechanics, reputation system, and algorithmic content discovery.
-Each phase is independently testable.
+Each phase is independently testable with Redis integration for optimal performance.

 ---